renzol2/garden/notes/pitch-shifting.md

 - a faster playback would be at rates > 1.0 (ex. octave up would be rate 2.0)
 - a slower feedback would be at rates < 1.0 (ex. octave down would be rate 0.5)

+In a digital context, this would essentially be changing the [[sample-rate|sample rate]].

 This method raises several problems:

 - any vibrato or tremolo changes speed